DeepWok/mase/machop/sphinx_docs/source/modules/documentation/getting_started/Get-started-on-local-machines-hardware.md

-# For hardware project students: Get started on local machines
+# For hardware projects: Get started on local machines

 This document includes the steps to install Mase on your local machine.